phcode-dev/docs/blog/2024-06-27-Release-3.8/index.md

 #### HTML Validation

-We have added an HTML Validator to help you find errors like duplicate IDs, unrecognized tags, and more.
+We have added HTML Validator to help you find errors like duplicate IDs, unrecognized tags, and more.
 [Read more here.](https://docs.phcode.dev)

 ![HTML validate](https://github.com/phcode-dev/phoenix/assets/5336369/5bc4a1cc-2429-477c-83ca-91f19dcc0b0f)